 When a major gas refinery acts negligently or irresponsibly and does not prioritize safety for its workers or fails to ensure that proper safety precautions are in place for local residents and homeowners, the U.S. legal system lets victims of injuries or illnesses file a claim against the refinery.
 Doing so can let a suffering family find the road to recovery while ensuring the guilty corporation takes measures to not make the same mistake twice.

 Our West Virginia Natural Gas Explosion Lawyers Don’t Fear Industry Giants

 When an injured worker or victim of a gas accident tries to file an injury lawsuit against a company in charge of natural gas extraction and use, it’s almost inevitable that the plaintiff will be forced to go up against a major, powerful corporation in court.
 Most law firms are hesitant to go up against the natural gas industry due to the heavy-handed legal teams most corporations boast.

-This isn’t the case with DiTrapano Barrett DiPiero McGinley & Simmons, PLLC.
+This isn’t the case with DiPiero Simmons McGinley & Bastress, PLLC.
 We will not hesitate to build a strong case using thorough evidence and expert testimony to ensure our best chances possible when going up against major gas corporations.
 We are prepared to take on any opposition, big or small, if it means that our clients can rest, recover, and live comfortably.

 We have 150+ years of collective experience.
 Learn what it can do for you during a free consultation.
-Contact our Charleston firm to speak with our team of West Virginia natural gas accident lawyers today.
+Contact our Charleston firm to speak with our team of Charleston natural gas accident lawyers today.